Norecipes - Elevating Everyday Meals

 • Slicing the beef thinly and serving it over a bowl of rice lets you stretch the expensive wagyu to serve 3-4 people.

-Thinly sliced pan-roasted A5 grade wagyu beef.
+Thinly sliced pan-roasted A5 grade wagyu.

 Ingredients for Wagyu Roast Beef Donburi

-• Beef - Any tender cut of beef that's about 3" x 3" x 6" (7cm x 7cm x 15 cm) will work, but I used a piece of A5 grade wagyu beef.
+• Beef - Any tender cut of beef that's about 3" x 3" x 6" (7cm x 7cm x 15 cm) will work, but for my wagyu donburi recipe I used a piece of A5 grade wagyu beef.
 Specifically, it was Kagoshima kuroge chuck flap.
 If your beef is larger or smaller than mine, the amount of time it takes to steam it will change.
 Because this is done on the stovetop, I would not recommend doing this with a cut of beef over 4 inches thick.

 • Japanese mayonnaise - Japanese mayonnaise is tangier and umami-rich than Western mayonnaise, which is why I recommend it for this recipe.
 I used Kewpie brand.